 Qase also does not provide source code access.
 You cannot audit how your data is stored, how the application handles authentication, or what security practices are in place.
 You trust their security posture because they tell you it is good, not because you can verify it yourself.

 Tests execute using AI vision models that see your app like a human would.
 No CSS selectors or XPaths to break.
-When your UI changes, tests adapt automatically because the AI understands intent, not DOM structure.
+When your UI changes, the Diffs Agent updates affected tests automatically because the pipeline reads the code, not a fixed DOM structure.
 Each step includes verification layers to ensure consistent, reliable behavior.

-- Qase: Humans write test cases, Qase organizes them, separate tools execute them, humans fix them when they break.
+- Qase: Humans write test cases, Qase organizes and tracks them, separate tools execute them, humans fix them when they break.

 Open Source and Self-Hosting